HarshiniDara24/Deployment-checklist/README.md

 ### `node-v`

-# Download the project and extract it.
+# Clone the Repo with "git clone"

 # Open the project folder in file explorer